 The project consisted of construction of 2 school buildings and after construction was complete the old primary school was actually repaired by the government after it transpired the money originally budgeted for the repair work went “missing”, so in effect the village got 3 primary school buildings and 5 classrooms.

 The school has been at full capacity ever since and has made a marked improvement on the education of children in the area.
-I believe road accidents may have reduced as well.

 Thank you to all the students at the University of Southampton who got involved to help make this project possible.